Cell (film): Plot

 The remaining group, now including Jordan, takes shelter at an abandoned drive-in theater.
 After going to sleep, they all dream of a raggedy-looking man in a red hoodie, a character from Clay's book.
 Later, they encounter survivors in a roadside bar.
 There, they learn about Kashwak, a state park in Maine where there is said to be no cell service.
 After agreeing to travel there, they spend the night in the bar.
 Survivor Sally is awakened and infected by a group outside.
 She can now transmit the pulse through her mouth.
 The group attacks Tom and Jordan.
 After saving Tom from a phoner, Alice is bludgeoned in the head by Sally, whom Tom kills.
 The group takes Alice outside, where she succumbs to her head wound.

 Later, the group encounters a sleepless Ray Huizenga and his friend Denise, who say that Kashwak is a trap set by the Raggedy Man.
 Ray becomes agitated, muttering that the Raggedy Man is planting thoughts in his head.
 He gives Clay his phone and tells him to call the number on it when they reach the end of the road.
 Ray then kills himself with a bomb.
 In Ray's truck, the group discovers C-4 explosives.
 When they reach Sharon's house, Clay learns that Johnny headed for Kashwak and Sharon turned into a phoner.
 After killing her, Clay drives alone to Kashwak in Ray’s truck, intent on locating Johnny, while the others continue north towards Canada, leaving marks as a trail for Clay.

-At Kashwak, Clay finds phoners walking in a circle around a communications tower.
+At Kashwak, Clay finds phoners trapped in a trance, walking in a circle around a communications tower.
 Clay sees the Raggedy Man at the center of the circle, runs him over and repeatedly shoots him.
 Then Clay hears his son calling to him from amongst the flock and escapes from the circle.
 An infected Johnny appears before him, and the Raggedy Man returns to life.
 Clay hugs Johnny while calling the number on Ray's phone, detonating the explosives in the truck, destroying the tower and the phoners.
 Clay and Johnny find the marks and follow the trail toward Clay's friends.
-However, the explosion is actually an illusion: Clay was infected and now walks in the circle around the tower.
+However, the explosion is actually an illusion: Clay was infected after entering the Raggedy Man's trap and now walks in the circle around the tower.